The Pacific War Online Encyclopedia

 incorporated in reinforced concrete provide strength in tension as

-(compression) and tearing forces (tension) produced by high explosives.
+shock (compression) and tearing forces (tension) produced by high explosives.
+Concrete is

-significant damage.
-These bunkers could be reduced by accurate naval gunfire, especially
+to do significant damage.
+These bunkers could be reduced by

-plunging fire, but all too often the infantry had to reduce surviving
+especially plunging fire, but all too often the infantry had to

-bunkers with tanks, high explosive charges, and flamethrowers.
+reduce surviving bunkers with tanks, high explosive charges, and